The Wooden Collection

 This wax seal stamp is another beautiful and finely crafted object.
 The polished walnut wood handle is very elegant.
 The engraved arms show a dove volant (flying dove) flying above a landscape, and holding an olive branch, which is a strong symbol of peace, Holy Spirit, or divine favor.
 The oval shield suggests this seal belonged to a noblewoman, a countess in this case.
 I have yet to identify which family has such a coat of arms.
 (Ai)

-This stamp is engraved with the arms of the French d'Andreossy family.
+This antique wax seal stamp is engraved with the arms of the French d'Andreossy family.
 Notably, the engraving features lictor's fasces (faisceau de licteur) above the crown, an unusual element in French noble heraldry.
 The fasces depict a bundle of rods bound together with a ribbon or cords, an axe emerging from the bundle.
 It originates from ancient Rome where it symbolized magisterial authority and power.
 In France, it later became associated with First French Republic, representing civic unity and strength through collective action.
-Despite this republican symbolism, some French nobles serving as a high-ranking magistrate, governor, or military commander could have incorporated the fasces to signify a role in upholding royal justice.
+Despite this republican symbolism being rather rare, some French nobles serving under Napoleon as a high-ranking magistrate, governor, or military commander could have incorporated the fasces to signify a role in upholding royal justice.
 This was the case for Antoine-François, Count of Andréossy (1761–1828), who was an army general, diplomat, and parliamentarian.
 Some nobles who served under Napoleon’s First French Empire (1804–1814) incorporated the fasces into their heraldry, as it became a widely used imperial symbol.
 The Andreossy family was originally from Italy, where the use of the lictors' fasces is broader than in France because of its Roman origins.
 But the original family coat of arms did not include it.
 The stamp could have belonged to Victor Antoine Andréossy (1747-1819), who was a French general of the revolution and the Empire.

 Lictor's fasces in an image of the revolution